microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 }
 ```

-Everything is now in place to implement the `all-cities-weather-service`.
-Create the class `AllCitiesWeatherController` as follows:
+6. Everything is now in place to implement the `all-cities-weather-service`.
+Create the class `AllCitiesWeatherController.java` as follows:

 ```java
 package com.example.demo;